OWASP/owasp-mastg/Document/0x06f-Testing-Local-Authentication.md

 	// error while saving
 }
 ```

-Now we can request saved item from Keychain:  Keychain Services will present authentication dialog to the user and return data or nil depending on whether suitable fingerprint was provided.
-Optionally, prompt string can be specified.
+Now we can request the saved item from the Keychain.
+Keychain Services will present the authentication dialog to the user and return data or nil depending on whether a suitable fingerprint was provided or not.

-###### Swift
+**Swift**

 ```
 // 1. define query
 var query = [String: Any]()